qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-review-1.md

     <img width="280px" src="http://host.robots.ox.ac.uk/pascal/VOC/voc2012/segexamples/images/21_class.png" alt="biker">
     </span>
     <br>
-    <small>Left: Input image.
-Right: It's semantic segmentation.</small>
+    <small><i>Left</i>: Input image. <i>Right</i>: It's semantic segmentation.</small>
 </p>

-Apart from recognising the bike and the person riding it, we have to delineate the boundaries of each object.
+Apart from recognising the bike and the person riding it, we also have to delineate the boundaries of each object.
 Therefore, unlike classification, we need dense pixel-wise predictions from our models.

 [VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) and [MSCOCO](http://mscoco.org/explore/) are the most important datasets for semantic segmentation.

+<a name='sec-2'></a>

 ### What are the different approaches?

-Before deep learning took over the computer vision, people used approaches like [TextonForest](http://mi.eng.cam.ac.uk/~cipolla/publications/inproceedings/2008-CVPR-semantic-texton-forests.pdf) and [Random Forest based classifiers](http://www.cse.chalmers.se/edu/year/2011/course/TDA361/Advanced%20Computer%20Graphics/BodyPartRecognition.pdf) for semantic segmentation.
+Before deep learning took over computer vision, people used approaches like [TextonForest](http://mi.eng.cam.ac.uk/~cipolla/publications/inproceedings/2008-CVPR-semantic-texton-forests.pdf) and [Random Forest based classifiers](http://www.cse.chalmers.se/edu/year/2011/course/TDA361/Advanced%20Computer%20Graphics/BodyPartRecognition.pdf) for semantic segmentation.
 As with image classification, convolutional neural networks (CNN) have had enormous success on segmentation problems.

 One of the popular initial deep learning approaches was [patch classification](http://people.idsia.ch/~juergen/nips2012.pdf) where each pixel was separately  classified into classes using a patch of image around it.
 Main reason to use patches was that classification networks usually have full connected layers and therefore required fixed size images.

 In 2014, [Fully Convolutional Networks (FCN)](#fcn) by Long et al. from Berkeley, introduced CNN architecture for dense predictions without any fully connected layers.
 This allowed segmentation maps to be generated for image of any size and was also much faster compared to patch classification approach.
 FCN was a ground breaking contribution and all the subsequent approaches adopted this architecture.

 Apart from fully connected layers, one of the main problems with using CNNs for segmentation is *pooling layers*.
 Pooling layers increase the field of view and are able to aggregate the context while discarding the 'where' information.
-However, semantic segmentation require the exact alignment of class maps and thus, require the 'where' information.
+However, semantic segmentation requires the exact alignment of class maps and thus, needs the 'where' information to be preserved.
 Two different classes of architectures evolved in the literature to tackle this issue.

 First one is encoder-decoder architecture.
 Encoder gradually reduces the spatial dimension with pooling layers and decoder gradually recovers the object details and spatial dimension.
 There are usually shortcut connections from encoder to decoder to help decoder recover the object details better.
-[U-Net](https://arxiv.org/abs/1505.04597) is a popular architecture which exemplifies this class.
+[U-Net](https://arxiv.org/abs/1505.04597) is a popular architecture from this class.

 <p align="center">
     <img src="/assets/images/segmentation-review/unet.png" alt="U-Net architecture">
     <br>
-    <small>U-Net architecture: Encoder-Decoder architecture</small>
+    <small>U-Net: An encoder-decoder architecture</small>
 </p>

 Architectures in the second class use what are called as [dilated/atrous convolutions](#dilation) and do away with pooling layers.